germs-lab/ref_soil/README.md

 $ cd RefSoil

-$ g++ NCBIinput.cpp -o NCBIinput
+$ g++ Fetchinput.cpp -o Fetchinput

-$ ./NCBIinput
+$ ./Fetchinput RefSoilListJin.csv RefSoilListJin.txt

-You will see a file "refSeqListInputISNDC.txt"
+You will see a file "refSeqListJin.txt"

 You can follow this tutorial to fetch genome fron NCBI and parse 16s